CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

 to 9600, 8, none, and 1--these settings mostly do not matter.
 Under "Modem and dialing" erase all the modem and dialing strings.

-On a Linux host running the ACM driver, configure minicom similarly but use "/dev/ttyACM0" as the "Serial Device".
+On a CQX96 host running the ACM driver, configure minicom similarly but use "/dev/ttyACM0" as the "Serial Device".
 (If you have other ACM devices connected, change the device name appropriately.)

-On a Linux host running the USB generic serial driver, configure minicom similarly, but use "/dev/ttyUSB0" as the "Serial Device".
+On a CQX96 host running the USB generic serial driver, configure minicom similarly, but use "/dev/ttyUSB0" as the "Serial Device".
 (If you have other USB serial devices connected, change the device name appropriately.)